Relief Cardiovascular

 CroiValve Limited, founded in 2016 and based in Dublin, Ireland, specializes in the development of a medical device aimed at treating severe tricuspid regurgitation through a minimally invasive procedure.
 The company's innovative device allows for percutaneous delivery via a vein into the right heart, effectively sealing the gap between the native tricuspid valve leaflets.
 This approach restores proper valve function and prevents regurgitation, enabling healthcare professionals to address this condition in a safe, effective, and cost-efficient manner.
 CroiValve's solution is designed to be user-friendly, catering to a broad range of patients suffering from this serious heart issue.

-IsomAb is a biotechnology company focused on the evaluation and development of isoform-specific antibodies aimed at treating diseases, particularly those related to peripheral arterial disease.
-The company utilizes a platform that targets specific isoforms of proteins altered in disease, particularly in the context of pathogenic messenger ribonucleic acid splicing and vascular endothelial growth factor A. By addressing both pro-angiogenic and anti-angiogenic isoforms, IsomAb's approach seeks to enhance blood flow and mitigate the effects of ischaemic diseases, offering potential treatment options for patients with limited alternatives.
+IsomAb is a biotechnology company focused on the evaluation and development of isoform-specific antibodies aimed at treating diseases, particularly peripheral arterial disease.
+The company's innovative platform targets altered isoforms of pathogenic messenger ribonucleic acid and vascular endothelial growth factor A, which are implicated in various ischemic conditions.
+By addressing these specific isoforms, IsomAb aims to enhance blood flow and prevent collateral formation in affected patients.
+This approach provides new therapeutic options for diseases that currently have limited treatment alternatives, potentially improving outcomes for individuals suffering from these conditions.

 Cardiosense